-The Moving Bed Bio Reactor is a very effective technology widely used for biological treatment of domestic & industrial wastewater.
+The Moving Bed Bio Reactor (MBBR) is a highly efficient technology commonly employed for treating domestic and industrial wastewater biologically.

-Developed from experience gained over decades, our Biochip has evolved into a robust & light carrier material with protected pore structure that is evenly distributed to provide an optimal habitat for the microorganisms critical to the activated sludge treatment process.
+Over decades of experience and innovation, our Biochips have become durable and lightweight carrier materials with protected pore structures evenly distributed to offer an ideal environment for the microorganisms essential to the activated sludge treatment process.

-In the field of wastewater treatment, the chip-shaped high-performance biofilm carrier is unsurpassed especially when it comes to nitrification.
+In the domain of wastewater treatment, the chip-shaped high-performance biofilm carrier stands out, especially in terms of nitrification.

-Despite the low diffusion depth of substrate and oxygen, the bacteria are optimally supplied from both sides of the thin carrier (thickness: approx. 1.1 mm = 0.043’’).
+Despite the low diffusion depth of substrate and oxygen, the bacteria are sufficiently supplied from both sides of the thin carrier (thickness: approximately 1.1 mm = 0.043”).